ttmmcc/tac_plus/README.md

 ## License

 The license is unknown.
-If you know what license this daemon uses, please contact Tyler Christiansen<tyler@oss-stack.io> so he can update this repository.
+If you know what license this daemon uses, please contact Tyler Christiansen via e-mail (<tyler@oss-stack.io>) so he can update this repository.

 ## Credits